bkjones/l3api/README.md

 In addition, there are some operations for which the server is in a position to know the fields *and* values required to be in the payload.
-In those cases, if changes in the API design require that data to change, but remain in the realm of data values the server knows, know changes will be required on the client end.
+In those cases, if changes in the API design require that data to change, but remain in the realm of data values the server knows, no changes will be required on the client end.
 Likewise, if a field that previously required substitution by the client changes & becomes 'fixed data' that the API can deliver, this should also not involve a code change on the client side.